kaja-abhijeet/Kaja-Abhijeet/README.md

 - I am aiming to be a ai engineer and collaborate in different projects :)
 - In my repos there will be my journey from zero to hero in aiml projects....
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning Deal Learning
+- 🌱 I’m currently learning Deep Learning
 - 📫 How to reach me kajaabhijeet2004@gmail.com